praat/praat/README.md

 ### 3.2.
 Compiling for Macintosh

-Extract the *praatXXXX_xcodeproj64.zip* file from the [latest release](https://github.com/praat/praat/releases) into the directory that contains
+Extract the *praatXXXX_xcodeproj.zip* file from the [latest release](https://github.com/praat/praat/releases) into the directory that contains `sys`, `fon`, `dwtools` and so on.
-`sys`, `fon`, `dwtools` and so on.
-Then open the project `praat64.xcodeproj` in Xcode and choose Build or Run for the target `praat_mac64`.
+Then open the project `praat.xcodeproj` in Xcode 12 and choose Build or Run for the target `praat_mac`.
-Note that on Mojave or Catalina you may have to copy the 10.13 SDK into your Xcode app, because Praat will have problems with the Dark Mode if you compile with the 10.15 SDK.
+You can compile with the 11.0 SDK, which will work as far back as macOS 10.7, which is our deployment target.

-If you get an error message like “Code Signing Identity xxx does not match any valid, non-expired, code-signing certificate in your keychain”, then select the target `praat_mac64`, go to Info → Build, and switch “Code Signing Identity” to “Don’t Code Sign”, or sign with your own certificate if you have one as a registered Apple developer.
+If you get an error message like “Code Signing Identity xxx does not match any valid, non-expired, code-signing certificate in your keychain”, then select the target `praat_mac`, go to Info → Build, and switch “Code Signing Identity” to “Don’t Code Sign”, or sign with your own certificate if you have one as a registered Apple developer.